aammd/Habitat_Filtering/MS/OrgSize.md

 we would expect to see difference in their distribution.
 Indeed, this is often the case.
 Microscopic organisms are often globally distributed, while macroscopic organisms have more geographically restricted distributions.
-Even within landscapes, there is some evidence that microscopics organisms respond less to environmental or elevational gradients than macroscopic organisms [@Farjalla2012;@Fierer2011].
+Even within landscapes, there is some evidence that microscopic organisms respond less to environmental gradients than macroscopic organisms [@Farjalla2012;@Fierer2011].
 However, while such differences in distribution suggest that the suite of processes underlying community assembly differ between micro- and macroscopic organisms, it is difficult to determine which process is